apache/datasketches-website/docs/Quantiles/Definitions.md

 * The **natural rank** is a **natural number** from the set of one-based, natural numbers, &#8469;<sub>1</sub>, and is derived by enumerating an ordered set of values, starting with the value 1, up to *n*, the number of values in the set.

-* The ***normalized rank*** is a number between 0 and 1 computed by dividing the *natural rank* by the total number of values in the set, *n*.
+* The ***normalized rank*** is a number between 0.0 and 1.0 computed by dividing the *natural rank* by the total number of values in the set, *n*.
 Thus, for finite sets, any *normalized rank* is in the range (0, 1].
 Normalized ranks are often written as a percent.
 But don't confuse percent with percentile!
 This will be explained below.
+* A rank of 0, whether natural or normalized, represents the empty set.

 In our sketch library and documentation, when we refer to *rank*, we imply *normalized rank*.
 However, in this tutorial, we will sometimes use *natural ranks* to simplify the examples.

 ### Rank and Mass
 *Normalized rank* is closely associated with the concept of *mass*.
-The value associated with the rank 0.5 represents the median value, or the center of *mass* of the entire set where half of the values are below the median and half are above.
-The concept of mass is important to understanding the Prabability Mass Function (PMF) offered by the quantile sketches in the library.
+The value associated with the rank 0.5 represents the median value, or the center of *mass* of the entire set, where half of the values are below the median and half are above.
+The concept of mass is important to understanding the Prabability Mass Function (PMF) offered by all the quantile sketches in the library.
-A rank of *0* means a mass of *0* or an empty set.

 ## What is a quantile?

 > A ***quantile*** is a *value* that achieves a particular ***rank***.

-*Quantile* is the general term that describes other terms that are also quantiles.
+*Quantile* is the general term that includes other terms that are also quantiles.
 To wit:

 * A percentile is a quantile where the rank domain is divided into hundredths.
 For example, "An SAT Math score of 740 is at the 95th percentile".
 The score of 740 is the quantile and .95 is the normalized rank.